An Official Website of the Commonwealth of Kentucky

 Cotton algae (Pithopora spp.) is a coarse algae with branching filaments that resemble cotton when the water is squeezed out.
 When pulled apart, it is evident that filaments are branching and tightly woven together like a web.
 The branching also appears like “split ends” at the end of the filaments.
 Often, swollen reproductive cells called akinetes are visible.
 Cotton algae forms thick floating mats or sheets that are usually yellowish to dull green.

 Cotton algae can be raked from the pond or strained out with nets or seines.
-Dyes or physical barriers which shade out the pond can be used with moderate success.
+Dyes or physical barriers that shade the pond can be used with moderate success.

 Information on Mechanical Treatment of Aquatic Vegetation